A Musical Road to Spirituality

 Or are you looking for some basics in the North Indian Classical Music, the Hindustani Music?

-But this website should not only attract beginners, it will also be useful for you if you want:
+This website is a very beginner-friendly place, but it will also be useful for you if you want:

 - to refine your basics on the flute